Biproportional apportionment: Usage

 A method of biproportional appointment that was proposed in 2003 by German mathematician Friedrich Pukelsheim is now used for cantonal and municipal elections in some cantons of Switzerland, i.e. Zurich (since 2006), Aargau and Schaffhausen (since 2008), Nidwalden, Zug (since 2013), Schwyz (since 2015), Valais (since 2017) and Grisons (since 2022).

 Biproportional appointment is also used in national elections for the Bulgarian National Assembly.

+New York both allocated seats to boroughs and seats to parties proportionally by using a uniform quota when it used STV in the 1930s and 1940s.
+Allocating seats to districts based on votes cast, not on population, allowed representation to be much more precisely proportional.
+However the number of city councillors fluctuated in a way that many saw as unsettling.
+(This feeling is avoided in the example given above, where it is known that 20 seats will be filled).

 Fair majority voting

 Fair majority voting is a biproportional apportionment method with single-member districts.
 It was proposed in 2008 by Michel Balinski (who also invented the single-winner voting system called majority judgment) as a way to eliminate the power of gerrymandering, especially in the United States.